kshitizrimal/DQN-dog-game/README.md

-# DQN dog game
+# Dog in a Park
- Dog in a park, a maze type game creating using TF Agents that utilizes DQN
+ Custom game environment created using TF-Agents that train adog to complete a maze type environment by avoid given challenges and collecting as many rewards as possible.